Sintax the Terrific: Music career

 His music career began in 1993, with a demoed mixtape produced by DJ Dove, formerly of Gospel Gangstaz.
 He founded the hip hop group The Pride with Manchild and Recon.
 In 1997, at a hip-hop conference called Cruvention, the three subsequently co-founded Deepspace5 with Listener and Sev Statik, and released an EP.
 They later would be joined by DJ Dust, Freddie Bruno, Playdough, Beat Rabbi, Illtripp, DJ Manwell, and Sivion.
 The group released its first studio album, The Night We Called It a Day, in 2002.
 This was followed up by Unique, Just Like Everyone Else in 2005, Deepspace5oul with Beat Rabbi and Bakesale in 2008, and The Future Ain't What It Used to Be in 2010.

 Brewer has released three solo studio albums.
 The first, Simple Moves, came out on July 8, 2003, through Illect Recordings.
 The subsequent studio album, Curb Appeal, was released on December 12, 2006, also through Illect Recordings.
-He collaborated with Beat Rabbi for his third release, Qoheleth, in 2010, an released the album independently.
+He collaborated with Beat Rabbi for his third release, Qoheleth, in 2010, and released the album independently.
 A fourth album, Prince with a Thousand Enemies, a collaboration with DJ Kurfu, was released through Illect on June 21, 2011.
 On December 28, 2015, on Bandcamp, Brewer released The Last Unicorn, a collaboration with the producer Sir Chamberlain.
 Dubbed an "evolving play" and "living play," additional songs were added to the recording after the initial release date.
 Brewer also creates what the Houston Chronicle described as "audible essays" and he calls song-blogs, songs for which he will write content based on various societal issues discussed in the news.
 Each song typically requires between two and four hours for him to craft, record, and upload to his dedicated website.
 In a TEDx Talk in 2012 at Greenville, South Carolina, outlined his recording process for this project and explained that this approach allows him to react much more spontaneously to current events, bypassing the several month delay typical for traditionally-released recordings.
 For this endeavor he originally used the name ipoetlaurate and subsequently The Press Junket, and released the songs in a series of compilations, Year One, Year Two, and Year Three, in December 2011, 2012, and 2013, respectively.